wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
+= 2.1.3 =
+* Fixed css and js loading issues for different themes
+* Fixed repeated header section

 = 2.1.2 =
 * Compatible with WP 3.9.1
-* Fixed css and js loading issues for different themes

 = 2.1.1 =
 * Removed Author Box from product in Woocommerce when only posts are set in settings